Exeter-Diabetes/sde-sw-framework/README.md

 ## Licence

-This repository is released under a Creative Commons Attribution-NonCommercial 4.0 International licence.
+This repository is released under a Creative Commons Attribution-NonCommercial 4.0 International license.

 ## Contact